flutter/website/src/docs/testing/common-errors.md

 When the error occurs, the following message gets displayed in the console:

 ```
-The following assertion was thrown building DialogPage(dirty, dependencies: [_InheritedTheme, _LocalizationsScope-[GlobalKey#59a8e]], state: _DialogPageState#f121e):
+The following assertion was thrown building DialogPage(dirty, dependencies:
+[_InheritedTheme, _LocalizationsScope-[GlobalKey#59a8e]],
+state: _DialogPageState#f121e):
 setState() or markNeedsBuild() called during build.

-This Overlay widget cannot be marked as needing to build because the framework is already in the process of building widgets.
-A widget can be marked as needing to be built during the build phase only if one of its ancestors is currently building.
-This exception is allowed because the framework builds parent widgets before children, which means a dirty descendant will always be built.
-Otherwise, the framework might not visit this widget during this build phase.
-The widget on which setState() or markNeedsBuild() was called was: Overlay-[LabeledGlobalKey<OverlayState>#783d6]
+This Overlay widget cannot be marked as needing to build because the framework
+is already in the process of building widgets.
+(Additional lines of this message omitted)
 ```

 ### How might you run into the error?